Assaying of gold, silver, and platinum objects

 Assaying precious metal objects

-You can have silver, gold and platinum assayed at 2 assay offices in the Netherlands.
+You can have gold, silver, and platinum assayed at 2 assay offices in the Netherlands.
 The assay office determines how much precious metal is in your object.
 After approval, they put a hallmark on the object.

 Calling objects gold, silver, or platinum

 You cannot sell objects that are not made of precious metal as gold, silver, or platinum.
 This also applies to objects that only have a layer of precious metal.
-You may say that the object is gold, silver, or platinum coloured, gold-plated or silver-plated.
+You may say that the object is gold, silver, or platinum coloured, gold-plated, or silver-plated.
 You must put these items in a different place in your shop than items that are made of precious metal.